united-security-providers/usp-core-waap-killercoda/usp-core-waap-csrf-protection/step4/info.md

 </details>
 <br />

 That's it!
-As you see enabling the CSRF Policy is a simple yet powerful feature to prevent vulnerable applications to fall prey to CSRF attacks.
+As you see enabling the CSRF Policy is a simple yet powerful feature to protect vulnerable applications from
+falling prey to CSRF attacks.